Bolzano Trentino Alto Adige, Italy Travel Guide

 Rare instances of foodborne illness.

 Bolzano is generally very safe, with a low crime rate.
-Petty crime like pickpocketing can occur in crowded tourist areas.
+Petty crime like pickpocketing may occur where there are many tourists.

 No specific neighborhoods are known to be unsafe.